efacks68/flashcardgame/README.md

-Thanks to the creators of the create-react-app command through which I am running the server for viewing the game.
+Thanks to the creators of the create-react-app command that I am using for building this game.
+Their README text is as follows:

 # Getting Started with Create React App